Plymouth red-bellied turtle: Distribution and habitat

-Population features

-It was found only in Plymouth County, Massachusetts before the state began trying to establish populations in other areas.
+This species lives in the Plymouth Pinelands of Massachusetts.
+It spends most of its time in bodies of deep, quickly moving freshwater with muddy bottoms and large amounts of vegetation.
+It can be found in lakes, ponds, creeks, rivers, streams, and marshes.
+It was endemic to Plymouth County, Massachusetts before the state began trying to establish populations in other areas.
 The population was reduced to 200–300 turtles by the 1980s.
 By 2007, there were estimated to be 400–600 breeding age turtles across 20 ponds, and 2011 within 17 ponds.

 Ecology and behavior

 The Plymouth red-bellied turtle often suns itself upon rocks in order to maintain its body temperature; however, if it is frightened while doing so, it will go back into the water.
 During the wintertime, this turtle hibernates in the mud at the bottoms of rivers.

 Predators

 Eggs and young turtles are hunted by skunks, raccoons, birds, and fish.

 Life cycle

 In spring and summer, the females nest in sand while the males look for food.
 Females lay 5–17 eggs at a time.
 The incubation of the eggs takes 73 to 80 days, and the eggs hatch at around 25 C. Hatchlings are about 32 mm long.
 Their natural lifespan is 40 to 55 years.